deep41/deep41.github.io/src/content/combined.md

 With expertise in full-stack development and a strong foundation in modern technologies, I approach each project as an opportunity to learn and grow while delivering robust solutions that meet business needs.

 ### Work Experience
+- Front End Engineer, AWS (2025 - Present)
+  - Billing
-- Research, GenAI — NC State University (2024 - Present)
+- Research, GenAI — NC State University (2024 - 2025)
   - Developed a RAG AI chatbot to analyze course evaluations of students, adopted by 30+ professors.
   - Integrated prompt management into Langfuse, enabling easy prompt switching and performance tracking.
   - Optimized RAG pipeline, boosting accuracy by 30% through efficient file ingestion and retrieval improvements.